 4. Uninstall Apps That Won't Force Quit

 If you can't make a third-party software to close by the above methods, then it is very likely that there is a problem with this software.
 In this post, it's better to uninstall the apps.
-You can use Macube Cleaner, an app uninstaller which can locate app files for you and completely remove the app as well as app files and delete its related data in one click.
+You can use Macube Cleaner, an app uninstaller that can locate app files for you and completely remove the app as well as app files and delete its related data in one click.
 It's important to make sure related data is deleted.
 If you just delete the app, the wrong file may still be on your Mac.

 The Macube app now is available with a 7-day free trial, which offers you all features, so you are free to utilize the Uninstaller feature and get the problematic app removed in one click.

-Step 1 Download and launch Macube Cleaner on your MacBook.
+Step 1: Download and launch Macube Cleaner on your MacBook.

-Step 2 Navigate to Uninstaller to click "Scan".
+Step 2:Navigate to Uninstaller to click "Scan".
 Then you see all the applications on your Mac.

-Step 3 Choose the app that won't force quit and simply click Clean to uninstall the app completely.
+Step 3: Choose the app that won't force quit and simply click Clean to uninstall the app completely.

-Step 4 When everything is done, you can see the interface below, which indicates your apps are removed successfully.
+Step 4:When everything is done, you can see the interface below, which indicates your apps are removed successfully.

-You can now reinstall the app so that the force quit not problem won't happen again.
+You can now reinstall the app so that the force quit not working problem won't happen again.
 Just get the free program to get rid of the problem.

 Conclusion